QCPolmer/AdventureGameStudio_sHash/README.md

  # known issues:

  Nested hashtables or lists can't contain keys (for lists its' name) that are the same as the parent hashtable (it will grab the name from the parent hashtable)

+# Notes:

+The functions are also accessible from the sHash and sList classes
+EG: sHash.Get